 - Sky Airline is generally marginally more expensive than Jet Smart but have more regular departures.
 Again, you can expect to pay for cabin and hold luggage.

-- LATAM generally has most flights to Patagonia from Santiago, but are the most expensive of the three.
+- LATAM generally has most flights to Patagonia from Santiago, but is the most expensive of the three.
 Your cabin and hold luggage are generally included in the up-front fair.
 They are the only airline to fly from Santiago to Puerto Natales.
 Note that their prices are generally significantly cheaper if you buy them via their Chilean (.cl) website rather than their US (.com) site.

 - Aerovías DAP operate smaller aircraft and only connect a handful of destinations in Patagonia, including Balmaceda and Punta Arenas and Punta Arenas and Ushuaia.